Food Organics, Garden Organics Kerbside Collection

 Will the organic material be recycled in the Alpine Shire?

-Our food scraps and garden material will be taken to a commercial compost facility in Regional NSW (actual location to be announced) and turned into high quality compost.
+Our food scraps and garden material will be taken to a commercial compost facility in Wagga Wagga and turned into high quality compost that is on sold for agriculture application and purchase at a few nurseries in the Border region.

 How can I receive more information as it becomes available?